ShyShallot/Java-Text-Dungeon-Crawler/Docs/Players/Boss.md

 boolean shouldUseSecondary() // look at attackPattern in the Private Variables Section but also if it is true, it runs this.usedSecondary()

 void usedSecondary() // Increases this.curAttackIndex and if this.curAttackIndex > this.attackPattern.length it resets to 0

+void prepareAttack() // Basic function that either allows the Boss to defend or figure out if he is supposed to use his secondary or primary attack
 ```
 ``